Sarah McKenzie is a psychotherapist in London and online

 I have been on Welldoing just a few months, the newsletter has really interesting relevant articles for both clients and therapists.

-Mask Off: Masculinity Redefined by JJ Bola and Mind the Gap: The Truth about Desire by Dr Karen Gurney are great reads.
+Mask Off: Masculinity Redefined by JJ Bola and Mind the Gap: The Truth about Desire by Dr Karen Gurney are both books which challenge myths around gender roles and how these impact relationship with ourselves and others.

 Good food is important, isn’t it?
 To take time over the making and add lots of herbs and spices.
 Spending time outdoors and regular digital detox.